Wi11ione/wi11ione.github.io/_pages/about.md

 My research focuses on the safety of autonomous vehicles for decision-making in long-tail environments.
 Specifically, my work focuses on three main points:

 * Safety-critical scenario generation
+  * Efficiency: How to efficiently generate safety-critical scenarios with lower time and arithmetic costs.
+  * Quality: How to improve the diversity, plausibility, and reality of safety-critical scenarios.

 * Safety evaluation of autonomous vehicles
+  * Safety analysis & evaluation of autonomous vehicles toward high-dimensional and complex scenario data.

-* Data-closed loop self-evolve mechanism for decision-making algorithms
+* Self-evolve mechanism for decision-making algorithms
+  * Continual improvement mechanism for decision-making algorithm based on data-closed loop.

 I am looking for a PhD position for Fall 2025 as well as potential collaborations, so feel free to contact me if you are interested in my research.